Wednesday, September 27

 Summit Point, WV - Excitement is in the air as drifters pull into Summit Point Motorsports Park.
 They are getting ready for the first drift event organized by Summit Point for the drifting community.
 Everyone is on their best behavior, hoping that this one-time event will eventually become a regular monthly or bimonthly one.

-Cars hit the track three at a time all day, with the exception of the "quiet hour" between 11Am and 12PM.
-James Evans brought out his racecar, which he drifts quite impressively.
-Evans' consistent, fast, smoky drifts show why he's a top competitor in the U.S. Drift Championships.
+Interesting cars at the event included a fox-body convertible Mustang, a newer Camaro, a supercharged GZE-powered AE86, no fewer than three Elises, and a very pretty G35 that was turbocharged and rebadged as a Skyline 3.5GT.
+James Evans of JEI Imports brought out his racecar, which he drove very well.
+Evans' consistently fast and smoky drifts show why he's a top competitor in the U.S. Drift Championships.
 Not every driver was as experienced as Evans, though; for some it was their first event.
 Everyone was out to practice and have fun, so the atmosphere was very positive.

 Charlie told me that I was using the power of the car to make it drift.
 He said I should be smoother and let it drift.
 He also said that grabby brake pads are bad; the front brakes should allow you to transfer the weight of the car without slowing you down too much or locking the front brakes.